E-vouchers and printable vouchers are charged at the face value of the voucher/s plus a processing fee of £1.00 per voucher.

 Anglia Giving, the company which runs the Charity Vouchers service, is a not-for-profit organisation.
 Much of the day-to-day administration for Anglia Giving has always been done on a voluntary basis, which greatly reduces the costs of running the company.
 Nevertheless, there are still significant costs to running the business and, like any company, it has to be viable to survive.

 The service is funded in a several ways.
-Ever since it was set up in 2002, the service has benefitted from generous private financial support, which has supplemented its other income.
-Most of our remaining income is from unused, expiring vouchers (see FAQ: ‘What happens to any unredeemed vouchers?’).
+When it was set up, in 2002, and on other occasions since then, the service benefitted from generous private financial support, which has supplemented its other income.
+Most of our remaining income is from unused, expired vouchers (see FAQ: ‘What happens to any unredeemed vouchers?’).
 The next biggest source of income is the processing fees charged on the sale of vouchers.

 As a result of operating under this business model, we remain able to guarantee donors that 100% of the value of all redeemed vouchers goes to the charities chosen, which we see as an essential part of providing the Charity Vouchers service.
-In addition, the model allows us to continue to be able to donate to some two hundred thousand charities, rather than having to restrict donors to choosing from perhaps just a few hundred – which would be much cheaper to administer but which would, we feel, would lose a significant part of the value of the service we offer.
+In addition, the model allows us to continue to be able to donate to over a hundred thousand UK Registered Charities, rather than having to restrict donors to choosing from perhaps just a few hundred – which would be much cheaper to administer but which would, we feel, would lose a significant part of the value of the service we offer.
 Lastly, this model allows us to continue operating without the need for sponsorship or carrying advertising or in any way compromising the independence of the company.

 Any remaining funds are distributed to a wide variety of the United Kingdom’s best-known charities including: Medecins Sans Frontieres, the Alzheimer’s Society, the National Society for the Prevention of Cruelty to Children (NSPCC), Cancer Research UK, Concern Worldwide, Habitat for Humanity, the British Red Cross, the Disasters Emergency Committee (DEC), the Royal National Institute for the Deaf (RNID), WaterAid, the British Heart Foundation, The Samaritans and others.

-Anglia Giving is not a Registered Charity because it’s purpose is fund-raising for Registered Charities and it does not have its own specific ‘charitable purpose’, i.e. a particular cause it raises money for.
-This would probably be required by the Charity Commission in order to be able to register as a charity.
+Anglia Giving is not a Registered Charity itself because its purpose is fund-raising for charities and it does not have its own specific ‘charitable purpose’, i.e. a particular cause it raises money for.

 Instead, the organisation is formally constituted as a not-for-profit, social enterprise company (belonging to the National Council for Voluntary Organisations – NCVO and also to Social Enterprise UK).